SriniHProject/ecommerce-sales-insights-v0/README.md

 - **Implementing monthly ROAS tracking**, to continuously refine channel strategy and respond to seasonal variation
 - **Exploring campaign performance by customer segment and product category** in future phases, to fine-tune targeting

-This approach is expected to **increase overall marketing ROI by 20–25%**, without requiring additional spend, by emphasizing high-performing channels and time periods.

 ---